sreya-kambhatla/OTI-Tracker-AI/README.md

 - **4 flip cards** — In Progress, Completed, Blocked, Team Overview.
 Click any card to reveal the full list of OTIs or team members
 - **Animated metrics** — numbers count up on load for a polished feel

+### AI-Powered Filtering
+- **Natural language queries** — type "show critical OTIs" or "who hasn't logged this week?" instead of using dropdowns
+- **Powered by Claude** — uses Anthropic's Claude API to interpret queries and apply filters automatically
+- **Suggestion chips** — quick-access prompts for common team lead queries
+- **Upgradeable** — can be migrated to Azure OpenAI to stay within Microsoft's ecosystem

 ### OTI Management
 - **OTI cards** — each card shows total hours, days logged, average per day, assignee, and last logged date
 - **Inline editing** — click the edit icon on any log row to edit in place